Bwallker/CountKeeper/README.md

 3. Python installed

-Linux/MacOS:
+Instructions:

 1. clone the main branch of the repo (git clone https://github.com/CountKeeper/CountKeeper.git) or (git clone git@github.com:CountKeeper/CountKeeper.git)
 2. cd CountKeeper
 3. pip install -r requirements.txt
+4. Clone the submodule that contains all the data files (git clone https://github.com/CountKeeper/CountKeeperData.git) or (git clone git@github.com:CountKeeper/CountKeeperData.git)
-4. Open config.json and change BOT_TOKEN to you bot token.
+5. Open config.json inside of the submodule and change BOT_TOKEN to you bot token.
 You must create a discord app and then a bot for this.
 Instructions can be found in your search engine of choice.
 I won't list them here since the steps might change in the future.
 Search terms are "How to create discord bot" or "Bot token discord"
-5. run start.sh

-Windows:
-1. clone the main branch of the repo (git clone https://github.com/CountKeeper/CountKeeper.git) or (git clone git@github.com:CountKeeper/CountKeeper.git)
-2. cd CountKeeper
-3. pip install -r requirements.txt
-4. Open config.json and change BOT_TOKEN to you bot token.
-You must create a discord app and then a bot for this.
-Instructions can be found in your search engine of choice.
-I won't list them here since the steps might change in the future.
-Search terms are "How to create discord bot" or "Bot token discord"
-5. run start.bat
+6. run start.bat on Windows or start.sh on Linux/macOS

 ----------------------------------------------------------------------